 High Premiums

-- Collectible coins
+- Collectible coin markups

-- Jewelry markups
+- Jewelry premiums

 Online Supplier Risks

-- Many suppliers are not locally based
+- Sellers may not be locally based

-- Verification is essential
+- Verification required

 San Marino Compared to Other European Gold Markets

-- Germany: Large retail bullion market
+Large retail bullion market with strong investor demand.

-San Marino is best understood as:
+San Marino

 Real Buyer Scenarios